DCAN-Labs/hbcd-docs-internal/docs/workflows/umn-proc-wf.md

 When these conditions are met:

-1. All supported files are de-identified and added to the de-id bucket
+1. All supported files under the session prefix are de-identified and added to the de-id bucket
 2. The subject’s `sessions.tsv` and `sessions.json` files are updated in the de-id bucket
-3. De-identified outputs include metadata for tracking synchronization with LORIS
-   - Each file includes the S3 metadata field `loris-versionid`, which corresponds to the `VersionId` of the original LORIS file
+3. De-identified outputs include metadata for tracking synchronization with LORIS: Each file includes the S3 metadata field `loris-versionid`, which corresponds to the `VersionId` of the original LORIS file prior to de-identification

 **Relevant contacts:** Sriharshitha Anuganti, Erik Lee
 **Frequency:** Runs daily at **11:00 PM CST**, Workflow should complete within 24 hours